nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

    .. code-block:: console

       I: Added device to dynamic endpoint 3 (index=0)
+      I: Added device to dynamic endpoint 4 (index=1)
       I: Created 0x100 device type on the endpoint 3
+      I: Created 0xf device type on the endpoint 4

 Removing a bridged device from the Matter bridge
    Use the following command: